|

 close for a few days to let the warm front pass by.
 When the snow

 closed.
-After storms, on many occcassions, we delay opening to
+After storms, we may delay opening to

 ensure that our staff arrive safely.
-Once this occurs, we tackle
+Then we tackle

 our grooming and plowing tasks.
 Please call before traveling. [ Conditions